Marcus Aurelius, the last of the five good Roman emperors once wrote: “The best way to avenge yourself is not to become as they are” (Meditations...

 In 1762, Catherine II was behind a palace coup and became the Empress of all the Russias.
 She developed the intelligence and abilities of a major statesperson.
 She was very educated and knew much about science.
 Catherine regularly corresponded with Voltaire and his associates, discussing the Enlightened absolutism and tried to make this policy stick in Russia.

 Italian painter Stefano Torelli designed the coronation celebrations in Moscow, and then became a court painter.
-He painted Catherine as the goddess of wisdom, Minerva, in armor and a helmet, with an owl, a symbol of wisdom.
+He painted Catherine the Great’s portrait as the goddess of wisdom, Minerva, in armor and a helmet, with an owl, a symbol of wisdom.
 Three female figures, as well as three cupids, represent the “three noble arts” – painting, sculpture and architecture.
 Two female figures on the left are allegories of peace and war, in the center is the muse of history, Cleo, who keeps historical records.
 Finally, there is Saturn with a scythe.

 The Empress even turned to journalism.
 In 1769 she began to publish the satirical magazine “Anything and Everything,” the main idea of which Catherine called “satire in a smiling spirit.”
 The Empress wanted to divert public opinion from criticism of the state system, therefore reducing the matter to ironic ridicule at fashionistas and dandies.